 Now, I teach women and men how to:

 A graduate of Northwestern University and Cornell Law School, I have learned that school does not prepare us for relationship literacy.
 My writing weaves together dating advice with positive psychology and spiritual truths.
-My goal is to keep it simple and real, so I can help others achieve a healthy relationship—the most important factor for a lifetime of happiness.
+I try to keep it simple and real, so I can help others achieve a healthy relationship—the most important factor for a lifetime of happiness.

 I write for international publications like MindBodyGreen and Bustle.com, coach private clients and give motivational speeches.
 My work has been featured in Marie Claire Magazine, The New York Post, and The Jenny McCarthy Show on Sirius XM radio.